 Memorial Services: First Baptist Church, Friday, 10:30 AM, May 15, 2020, Watonga, OK

 Officiating: Rev. Jeremy Johnson, Rev. Brent Hazelrigg, and Rev. Jim Westmoreland

 Services entrusted to Turner Funeral Home, Geary, Oklahoma.
 Condolences may be sent to the family at email@example.com, turnerfh.net, or you can find us on facebook.com (Turner Funeral Homes).

-To send flowers to the family or plant a tree in memory of Brandon Kalicki, please visit our floral store.
+To send flowers to Brandon's family, please visit our floral store.